The equivalence of lattice and Heegaard Floer homology: Simplifying the pairing theorem

-In this section, we recall the notion of \emph{Alexander cobounded modules} from \cite{ZemBordered}*{Section~6}.
+In this section, we recall the category of \emph{Alexander modules} from \cite{ZemBordered}*{Section~6}.
 After recalling precise definitions, we will prove the following result, which is essential to our proof of Theorem~\ref{thm:pairing-main} when $b_1(Y(G))>0$.
 The results of this section are not essential when $b_1(Y(G))=0$.

-\begin{prop} Suppose that $\cX_1^{\cK}$ and $\cX_2^{\cK}$ are Alexander cobounded type-$D$ modules which are homotopy equivalent to finitely generated type-$D$ modules (i.e. homotopy equivalent to models where $\cX_i$ are finite dimensional $\bF$-vector spaces).
+\begin{prop} Suppose that $\cX_1^{\cK}$ and $\cX_2^{\cK}$ are type-$D$ Alexander modules which are homotopy equivalent to finitely generated type-$D$ modules (i.e. have homotopy equivalent models where $\cX_i$ are finite dimensional $\bF$-vector spaces).
 Then

 The same holds for $W_r$ in place of $W_l$. \end{prop}